 Calling all aspiring aircraft pilots.
 An amazing opportunity has just been announced by one of Ireland’s leading airlines.

 Aer Lingus have just launched their “Future Pilot” programme, which is a 14-month training programme aimed at recruiting new pilots to begin work in 2020.
-And the best news is, the only educational requirement is a Leaving Certificate.

 The Aviation Sector is booming in Ireland, with Aviation companies spending 581 million dollars in Ireland in 2016.
 The sector grew 36% between 2012 and 2016 and is forecast to have grown another 22% by 2021.
 Read More.